What is the difference between individuals and organizations that succeed in today’s globalized, multicultural world and those that fail?

 Your ability to adapt when relating and working in multicultural contexts.

-CULTURAL INTELLIGENCE IS NOT… Cultural intelligence is distinct from individual differences such as personality, which describes what a person typically does across time and across situations.
+Cultural intelligence is distinct from individual differences such as personality, which describes what a person typically does across time and across situations.
 For example, people who are high in the personality trait of agreeableness are typically cooperative and easy to get along with.
 Individual differences, such as agreeableness, are not based on culture.
 Instead, the personality trait of agreeableness reflects the person’s natural tendency to be agreeable.
 Cultural intelligence is also different from emotional intelligence (EQ) because CQ focuses specifically on the capability to read situations and adjust to culturally diverse contexts.
 Emotional intelligence is culture-bound because cultures differ in the ways they manage and express emotions.
 An individual may have high EQ in their own cultural setting, but EQ may not transfer easily to other cultural settings.

-Benefits of CQ
+Benefits of developing CQ for organisations

 - Success in culturally diverse markets